 For me, it’s not conspicuous consumption at all.
 It’s Conspicuous Courage!

 I’ll continue to wear my bracelets, and I’ll smile at people who wonder why I wear so many.
-I’ll smile at people who think I’m being ostentatious and I’ll smile at the people who shake their heads in disapproval.
-But mostly, I’ll smile, and revel, in the fact that I’m brave enough to be conspicuously courageous.
+I’ll smile at people who judge or think I’m being ostentatious and I’ll smile at them as they shake their heads in disapproval.
+They have no idea what I’ve been through and how I earned those bracelets.
+They don’t think about the fact that everyone has a story.
+While they are judging me for something they don’t understand, I’ll smile, and revel, in the fact that I’m brave enough to be conspicuously courageous.

 Everyone, has a story.
 This is mine…and it’s a doozy.